SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Museum of Craft and Design is a non-collective museum in the Dogpatch in San Francisco.
 This small, yet interesting museum features three to four exhibits at a time.

 Each temporary exhibit at this location stays for just a few months and there is always something new to see.
-This museum in the Dogpatch San Francisco is along the 3rd Street corridor.

 The Ramp is one of my favorite places to grab lunch or dinner on a sunny day.
-One of the few affordable restaurants right along the waterfront, it's becomes a popular spot for visitors and locals alike on a clear, warm day.
+One of the few affordable restaurants right along the waterfront, it's become a popular spot for visitors and locals alike on a clear, warm day.

 You can sit on the patio and grab some lunch or head over in the afternoon to enjoy a drink or two.
 They feature a variety of fresh salads, interesting burgers, and seafood specials.